tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 		"DCS942L" : {"hostname":"your ip:port","uid":"user id","pwd":"password","model":"DCS-942L"}<br>
 	   }<br>
 Add more cameras if you have them in similar way inside DlinkCam section<br>
+Make sure model is set exactly as one from the list above<br>
 * add new tab and import new [DlinkCam.json](DlinkCam.json)

 For bug fixes